 Your vehicle's climate control system may be filled with the refrigerant R134a.
 The refrigerant R134a contains fluorinated greenhouse gas.
+NOTE Damage due to incorrect refrigerant or refrigerant compressor oil

 If the incorrect refrigerant or refrigerant compressor oil (PAG oil) is used, this can damage the climate control system.